35+ Resume Objective Examples and How to Write One

-“An experienced and trained social worker with expertise in client management, not-for-profit work, and case management seeking a community-based role where I am able to apply my practical skills with my passion for helping others.”
+“An experienced and trained social worker.
+With expertise in client management, not-for-profit work, and case management.
+Seeking a community-based role where I can apply my practical skills with my passion for helping others.”

 Server Resume Objectives

-“Looking to apply my serving experience in a fast-paced restaurant environment where I can help COMPANY heighten their customer experience and consistently reach targets and goals.”
+“Looking to apply my serving experience in a fast-paced restaurant environment.
+One where I can help the COMPANY heighten their customer experience and consistently reach targets and goals.”

 Receptionist Resume Objectives

-“Organized, client-centric receptionist, looking to apply X+ years of experience and knowledge to an administrative role where I am able to assist in increasing client satisfaction and overall productivity.”
+“Organized, client-centric receptionist, looking to apply X+ years of experience and knowledge to an administrative role.
+One where I can assist in increasing client satisfaction and overall productivity.”

-“To acquire a receptionist role with COMPANY where I can utilize my communications, organizational, and customer service skills to help with the day-to-day management of the office environment.”
+“To acquire a receptionist role with the COMPANY.
+One where I can utilize my communications, organizational, and customer service skills to help with the day-to-day management of the office environment.”

 Child Care Worker Resume Objectives

-“Seeking a role as a child care worker that will allow me to utilize my communication and active listening skills to create a fun and educational experience for the children in my care.”
+“Seeking a role as a child care worker.
+A role that will allow me to utilize my communication and active listening skills.
+And to create a fun and educational experience for the children in my care.”

-“Eagerly searching for a position as a child care worker within a SPECIFIC setting where I have the opportunity for personal and professional growth as well as the ability to work in a meaningful environment.”
+“Eagerly searching for a position as a child care worker within a SPECIFIC setting.
+One where I have the opportunity for personal and professional growth.
+As well as the ability to work in a meaningful environment.”

 Pharmacy Technician Resume Objectives

-“To obtain a pharmacy technician role within a thriving pharmacy setting where I am able to apply my clinical and administrative skills to assist local patients in our community.”
+“To obtain a pharmacy technician role within a thriving pharmacy setting.
+One where I can apply my clinical and administrative skills to assist local patients in our community.”

 “Organized, focused, and customer-driven pharmacy technician looking for an opportunity to contribute to and learn from a client-centric environment.”